 LastPass helps your security by making all of your passwords different.
 Keeping up with that data might become essential to your ability to quickly login to many of your accounts.
 Ideally, you would have all your passwords stored in LastPass.
 However, at some point, you might want to export all your passwords from LastPass to a CSV file that you can then import in another browser, or, why not, even print them on paper.

 Web browsers, including popular ones such as Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, and even Internet Explorer, can store your passwords.
-It is a useful feature to have in your web browser, as it makes it easier for you to sign into your online accounts.
+It is a useful feature to have in your web browser, as it makes it easier for you to sign in to your online accounts.
 However, if you are considering changing your primary web browser, or switching to a password manager, you might want to move all your passwords from the old web browser to the new one.
 A tedious way is to do it site by site, password by password.

 Once one of the most widely used technologies for displaying media-rich content on the web, Adobe Flash has been deprecated and is now on its way out.
 Although, by default, Mozilla disabled Flash in their beloved Firefox in preparation for the platform's end of life (scheduled by Adobe at the end of 2020), you can still use it if you need to access websites that rely on Adobe Flash.
 This tutorial shows you how to unblock Flash Player content in Firefox and allow Flash to run on the sites you trust:

 Are you browsing the web and you found an interesting article or tutorial?
 Do you want to print it, but you are annoyed by the fact that it gets printed with all the annoying ads and sidebars from the website that you are visiting?
 In this guide, we show you how to print any page from any website, without ads and other junk that you do not need.
 We cover all the major web browsers: Google Chrome, Mozilla Firefox, Microsoft Edge, and Opera.
 Let's get started: